Segflow/blog/content/post/go-compiler-optimization.md

 ## Conclusion

 The PR is not merged yet, hopefully soon, it got added to Go 1.15 milestone which should be released in a month.

+Huge thanks to everyone in the #compilers channel in [Gophers](https://invite.slack.golangbridge.org/) slack